ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/bellCollider.md

 interactive angle calculations.
 It works great for short pants.
 ![Alt text](../images/bellCollider.gif)
 While it looks great in the video, it does come with the disadvantage that he can only handle cylinders.
-Those can be scaled, and translated and rotated though.
+But those can be scaled non-uniformly, translated and rotated.
 And with some multiply attributes you can specify it to be weaker in either front, back or on the sides.

 It's quick to setup.
 Just add a singleBone limb, declare it as a bell with the **isBell** attribute, and